 We invest around £1m per business day in improving our services for our customers.
-We boost the money from our customers through their bills by borrowing money from banks and debt markets - in 2019/20 this was about £41m.
+We boost the money from our customers through their bills by borrowing money from banks and debt markets.

 We issue bonds to the debt markets and pay for some of our investments by short-term bank loans (less than five years) until we build up enough new debt to allow us to convert into a longer term bond issue.
 Our bonds are mainly publicly listed on the UK Stock Exchange and are sold directly to pension funds and other large institutional investors to who we pay interest each year.
 The bonds benefit from our investment grade credit rating which helps reduce the rate of interest we pay, making sure our financing costs stay as efficient as possible for customers.
 These credit ratings (given to us by experts) let us obtain financing at the most competitive and attractive interest rates, and the benefits of low funding costs flows into customer bills.

-By keeping our debt well-balanced we are able to effectively manage risks of changes to inflation and interest rates and keep customer's bills stable.
+By keeping our debt wellbalanced we are able to effectively manage risks of changes to inflation and interest rates and keep customer's bills stable.

-Our total borrowings at 31 March 2020 amounted to £3.0bn.
+Our total borrowings at 31 March 2022 amounted to £2.5bn.